kyleung1/Covid-19-Cases-and-Deaths-in-U.S./README.md

 ## Functions

 The main function in the covid-19 rates choropleth map is hovering over a county.
 When the user hovers over a county, information about the county such as the name and the rate appears.
-The rate that is shown is calculated as covid-19 cases per 1000 people there were.
+The rate that is shown is calculated as covid-19 cases per 1000 people.

 The main function in the covid-19 cases proportional symbols map is clicking over a circle in the proportional symbol.
 Information such as the name of the state, name of the county, deaths and cases of covid-19 are displayed when a circle is clicked.